rabbyt3s/snaprecon/README.md

 # SnapRecon

-A Python-based reconnaissance tool for authorized security testing that discovers subdomains, captures screenshots, and analyzes web applications using local keyword analysis and optional port scanning.
+A Python-based reconnaissance tool for authorized security testing that discovers subdomains, captures screenshots, and analyzes web applications using local keyword analysis.

 ## Overview